 It’s winter- glorious, chilly, wholesome winter.
 Time for scarves and boots and, most importantly- soup.
 I don’t know about you, but I only have about three really good soup recipes.
-And while they are REALLY GOOD (especially this Minestrone Soup Recipe!), you can only eat the same soups so many times before you get sick and tired of the same old thing.
+And while they are REALLY GOOD (especially this kid-friendly Minestrone Soup Recipe!), you can only eat the same soups so many times before you get sick and tired of the same old thing.

 So when one of our friends suggested we hold a soup exchange, we eagerly hopped on board.
 The idea is simple: you and a few friends each agree to make four meal-sized servings of soup.
 You keep one, and exchange the rest with the others.
 Everyone leaves the day with four soups– a family favorite, and three new recipes to try.

 In our case, we decided to meet at the park.
 We executed our soup swap quickly, stowed our meals away in freezer bags, and let the kids run around together for an hour or so.
 While we chose to include the kids, you could easily arrange a wine night or girls’ night in that would serve the same purpose.
 Whatever works for you!

 And just in case you find yourself without soup-swappin’ friends, don’t worry.
 The Salty Mamas (as always) have your back.
 Try this kid-friendly Minestrone soup recipe that

 has been in my family for generations my mom swindled from a favorite restaurant before it closed.
 It’s simple enough for everyday, hearty enough for a meal, and even tasty enough to serve to company.

 A single batch typically renders enough for two meals for my family of four with some leftovers.
 We keep half to eat that week, and I freeze half for another time (the pasta and zucchini are slightly affected by freezing, but we still think it’s just as good as when it’s served fresh.
 And you can always add the pasta and zucchini after thawing instead if you’re bothered by small texture changes).